 No, My Child Does NOT Have to Hug You and our Hug, Handshake and High Five system that empowers our kids to listen to their bodies but also learn to greet others.

 I remember my shy toddler telling me, “No kissing.
 I no kiss.”

-When we first arrived to South America he was only 14 months.
+When we first arrived in South America he was only 14 months.
 We lived on the school campus so we were constantly around what he considered strangers (for him anyone not in our family was a stranger).
 When greeted by our friends or co-workers he’d hide.

-As a mom, his response was always embarrassing for me–he’d look away, grunt and grunt even more if they persisted on getting his attention.
+As a mom, his response was always embarrassing for me–he’d look away, grunt and grunt even more if they persisted in getting his attention.
 Sometimes he’d get to the point of throwing his hands at them.
 When we moved here, I didn’t realize this would be a difficult task for my shy toddler.
 Nor did I realize how this was considered utterly rude to others, even if it was coming from a little one.

 If you find yourself in another culture that greets differently than what you’re children are comfortable with, get creative.

 “No kissing.
 I no kiss.” he said in his most fiery voice.